Business Owner's Policy (BOP) vs. General Liability Insurance

 You can save with discounts of up to 25%.*

 General liability insurance is one the most common types of insurance policies for small business owners and self-employed professionals.
-It helps pay for medical payments and property damage if someone other than an employee gets hurt or if your business is held responsible for damaging someone’s property.
+It helps pay for medical payments and property damage if someone other than an employee gets hurt or your business is held responsible for damaging someone’s property.

 A business owner’s policy (or BOP insurance) includes general liability insurance.
 However, a BOP goes a step further by also including commercial property insurance.